Interested in transferring into an HSS major or adding an HSS second major or minor or concentration?

 Each department publishes change of major requirements and retention standards.
 Here are the current standards: Change of Major Requirements.
+Also, please make use of the What-If report in PAWS.
+Liberal Learning requirements may change if you change your major or add a second major.

 Departmental Advising Materials